Automattic/block-experiments/bundler/resources/a8c-event/readme.txt

 ## Source and Support

-This block is in maintenance mode and will not be receiving new features.
+This block is no longer under active development and will not be receiving new features.

-Issues can be reported and the full source is available at the Github repo: <a href="https://github.com/Automattic/block-experiments">https://github.com/Automattic/block-experiments</a>
+Full source is available at the Github repo: <a href="https://github.com/Automattic/block-experiments">https://github.com/Automattic/block-experiments</a>

 == Screenshots ==